mak-kirkland/mediawiki-to-markdown/README.md

 This script converts a MediaWiki XML dump into a clean, tag-driven Obsidian Markdown vault — including images, categories, infoboxes, and structured YAML frontmatter.

+🗂️ If you want to organize your Obsidian vault into folders based on tags, check out my [Obsidian Organizer](https://github.com/mak-kirkland/obsidian-organizer).

 ## ✨ Features

 - ✅ Converts MediaWiki pages to Obsidian-compatible Markdown